anagouveia1/numericalmethodspdes/README.md

 <h3> #How could this project evolve? </h3>
 By utilizing real data to compare to values obtained by the program results.

+<h3> #Further applications & insights: </h3>
+How does this mathematics can actually be applicable to other complex data problems.
+What about some interesting data = one specific bridge.
+What if it could be extended to more then one specific bridge?

+;)

+What if this structure is indeed a framework for other things.
+How does that relate to probabilities?
+To classic mechanics?
+To elemental physics and quantum information?
+How does that relate to mods and other things that seem to all dance in the same lounge?

+*Peace, Love & Fun*

+[ ARG ]